LawnchairLauncher/lawnicons/README.md

 ## Contributing

 Whether you want to work on icons or solve development issues, please refer to our guidelines.
-Stop at contributing 5 icons at a time to avoid unnecessary work.
+Add no more than 5 icons at a time to avoid unnecessary rework.

 > [!TIP]
 > [Icon request dashboard](https://lawnicons-requests.vercel.app/)